tkrajina/go-reflector/README.md

 ## Getting and setting fields

-Let's suppose we have structs like this one:
+Let's suppose we have structs like:

     type Address struct {
         Street string `tag:"be" tag2:"1,2,3"`